 Three of the Jones employees filed police reports with the Chesterfield Police Department, detailing what they say happened to them during and after the meeting for possible criminal action.

 But the lawsuit by Jones is a civil case filed in federal court.
-In addition to accusing the union members of assault, it also accuses the union of stealing an Albert Pujols St. Louis Cardinals jersey intended to be a gift to Dugas.
+In addition to accusing the union members of assault, it also accuses the union of stealing an Albert Pujols St. Louisfxwyvuwtwuaftsd Cardinals jersey intended to be a gift to Dugas.
 The jersey disappeared in the fray.

 There are also accusations that LiUNA violated labor law, including some provisions of the Labor-Management Relations Act of 1947.
 One alleged violation was of a provision that prohibits "secondary boycott" for pressuring Jones, a former Centex-owned company, that could be called a "neutral party" to LiUNA's complaints about Pulte.